- Our Work

 Berkeley Forge & Tool Agrees to Reduce Pollution of the Bay

 Last week, Berkeley Forge & Tool, Inc. agreed to reduce its rainy-season pollution of San Francisco Bay.
-The agreement came after Baykeeper notified Berkeley Forge that its storm water runoff contained levels of aluminum, copper, iron, zinc, and other pollutants in excess of legal limits.
+The agreement came after Baykeeper notified Berkeley Forge that its storm water runoff contained high levels of aluminum, copper, iron, zinc, and other pollutants.

 Berkeley Forge manufactures metal machine parts for heavy mining equipment, as well as custom forged tools.